saltstack/salt-enhancement-proposals/0020-py-version-support.md

 Salt Contributors
 -----------------
-When a Python Version is dropped any contributions will need to ensure they align with the syntax of the lowest supported Python version.
+When a Python Version is dropped any contributions will need to ensure they align with the the lowest supported Python version.
 These contributors can look at Python's Release Notes for details around what is added into a release or removed.
 For example for Python 3.6 https://docs.Python.org/3/whatsnew/3.6.html outlines some of the changes and removals added to this version.